ChiareDaze/Ineffable-Notes/Notes/Altri/How To AfterEffects.md

 >[!warning]
 >My tip is to not just read about it, but to actually try it out.
 Experiment with different settings, play around with the graphs and see what works best for you.
 That's the best way to learn and develop your own style.

-I'll add tomorrow (maybe) all the gifs and images.
+I'll add all the gifs and images tomorrow (maybe).
 I'm too tired (it's 1am help)